mlc611/deconvolution-for-photodiode-response/README.md

 1. The wavelength and numerical aperture are such that we are forced to interrogate the photodiode with a spot that is larger than the features we wish to study.
 1. We are able to move the projected light spot in step sizes as small as the features we wish to study.

 With so much [prior work](http://bigwww.epfl.ch/deconvolution/) in deconvolution for microscopy, it seems likely that existing algorithms could be adapted to this problem.
 Note that while deconvolution in microscopy is often thought of as widefield approach, [confocal implementations](https://doi.org/10.1002/jemt.20294) exist as well.
 Deconvolution algorithms used in confocal microscopy may be particularly relevant to characterizing photodiodes since the process of stepping a laser spot is essentially a confocal approach.
+In fact, the symmetry is so complete that one could consider generating a photodiode response map with a laser spot to be a form of confocal microscopy in which the measured signal is electrons from the device rather than photons from the sample.
 ## Acknowledgements
 This idea was inspired by a discussion with Kevan and his work [performing deconvolution with signal-dependent PSFs in astronomy](https://arxiv.org/pdf/1805.09413.pdf).